Why Manage Multiple Twitter/X Accounts?

 The Golden Rule: Unique Content Per Account

-Never post identical content across accounts.
-Twitter’s spam detection is specifically designed to catch this
+Never post identical content across accounts — X’s spam detection is specifically built to catch this pattern.

 | Strategy | Risk Level | Recommendation |